HIV

 Steps to follow after a new HIV diagnosis:

+Once the diagnosis of HIV is confirmed, post-diagnosis counselling should be done with the patient in a confidential and culturally-sensitive manner.
+An HIV diagnosis should only be announced with the patient alone in the room.
+Remember that patients with HIV can be extremely stigmatized in some cultures.
+This is why we always emphasize confidentiality first.
 The first step is to explain the diagnosis and make sure the patient understands the transmission modes and potential complications of HIV.
 The patient should know that while there is currently no cure for HIV, safe and effective antiretroviral treatments are available in Canada, and these will allow him/her to live a normal life if they are taken every day.
 Because appearances can be very important in some cultures, we usually tell our patients that no one will be able to tell they have HIV if they stay healthy and take their medications as prescribed.

 The next step is to make sure that the patient does not have any symptom or sign of an opportunistic infection - fever, cough, shortness of breath, profuse diarrhea, dysphagia, headaches, etc. If this is the case, the patient should be referred to the Emergency Department for further investigations and should not wait to be seen as an outpatient.